mathcodes/bookstore/README.md

 # Fullstack

 ## run npm start
-* starts server and loads app in browser
+* starts server and loads app in browsers

 ## or run `node server.js` in one terminal and `ng s -o` in another